 Elite Singles

-Elite Singles' FAQ page is the primary way for people to troubleshoot their issues.
-This page displays popular search terms and some of its main categories.
+The Elite Singles FAQ page is the primary way for people to troubleshoot their issues.
+This page displays popular search terms and some of their main categories.

-To contact the customer support team, you must scroll to a 'Contact Us' button at the bottom of the page, which will then redirect you to another page.
-They recommend you keep searching, but there is another contact button that should lead you to a form.
+To contact customer support, you'll need to scroll to the 'Contact Us' button at the bottom of the page.
+Clicking this button will redirect you to another page.
+While they recommend you keep searching, there is another contact button that should lead you to a form.

-The option to call or contact via social media is helpful.
-You also have a better chance of getting a response quicker with this platform.
+The option on eHarmony to call or contact via social media is helpful.
+With this platform, you also have a better chance of getting a response quicker.

 Who is it for?